 - Broken or pinched ignitor wire between the burner and module.

 This is usually a bad spark module.
 But first, verify that the outlet polarity is correct before you change the module.
 This flow chart gives you further guidance on troubleshooting erratic spark problems.

 You don’t have ignition and you don’t even hear clicking.

 First, verify that the spark module is getting the 120v on terminal L when you turn on any one of the surface switches.
-If it is, and still no spark, that module is DOA–replace it.
+If it is, and still no spark, that module is DOA, replace it– Part Number: spark module